fnuanu1/cse15l-lab-reports/report4.md

 #### Step 6: Run the tests, demonstrating that they fail

 The image for this step shows my commands prior to running through `bash test.sh <enter>` like `ls`, and `cd` commands to get into right directory and so forth to do the next few steps.
 This also shows the output when I run bash first without making any changes that two tests were ran and one of the two ran failed.
+Here:

 ![Image](bash1.png)